-The Company has a \$50 million uncommitted line of credit with its investment custodian at December 31, 2014 (\$50 million at December 31, 2013), effective during the period from May 1 through January 31, with a provision for increase to \$100 million annually during the period of February 1 through April 30.
-Under the arrangement, the investment custodian has agreed to review the Company's consolidated financial statements on a regular basis so that the Company may borrow funds for general corporate purposes or place letters of credit without the normal lengthy credit review process.
+The Company has a \$50 million uncommitted line of credit with its investment custodian at December 31, 2015 and December 31, 2014, effective during the period from May 1 thru January 31, with a provision for increase to \$100 million annually during the period of February 1 thru April 30.
+Under the arrangement, the investment custodian has agreed to review the Company's Consolidated Financial Statements on a regular basis so that the Company may borrow funds for general corporate purposes or place letters of credit without the normal lengthy credit review process.
 The uncommitted nature of the line provides the investment custodian the flexibility to deny use of this line if it is so inclined.
-In 2014 and 2013, the Company borrowed and repaid \$90 million and \$75 million against the Line of Credit, respectively.
-The amount available under the line was \$50 million at December 31, 2014 and 2013.
+In 2015 and 2014, the Company borrowed and repaid \$70 million and \$90 million against the Line of Credit, respectively.